UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ### AV box types

-Small to medium-sized AV materials require additional housing into archival boxes, while larger formats do not require additional housing.
+Small to medium-sized AV materials require additional housing into archival boxes, while larger AV formats do not require additional housing.

 #### AV items that do not require boxing: